xarray-contrib/xarray.dev/src/posts/introducing-pint-xarray/index.md

 ## Dequantifying

-To convert our pint arrays back into numpy arrays, we can use `.dequantify`.
+To convert our pint arrays back into NumPy arrays, we can use `.dequantify`.
 This will strip the units from the arrays and replace them into the `.attrs['units']` of each variable.
-This is useful when we want to save our data back to a file, as it means that the current units will be preserved in the attributes of a netcdf file (or zarr store etc.), as long as we just do `ds.pint.dequantify().to_netcdf()`.
+This is useful when we want to save our data back to a file, as it means that the current units will be preserved in the attributes of a netCDF file (or Zarr store etc.), as long as we just do `ds.pint.dequantify().to_netcdf(...)`.

 ## Dask integration

-So xarray can wrap dask arrays, and now it can wrap pint quantities… Can we use both together?
+So Xarray can wrap Dask arrays, and now it can wrap Pint quantities… Can we use both together?
 Yes!

-You can get a unit-aware, dask-backed array either by `.pint.quantify()`-ing a chunked array, or you can `.pint.chunk()` a quantified array.
+You can get a unit-aware, Dask-backed array either by `.pint.quantify()`-ing a chunked array, or you can `.pint.chunk()` a quantified array.
-(If you have dask installed, then `open_dataset(f).pint.quantify()` will already give you a dask-backed, quantified array.)
+(If you have Dask installed, then `open_dataset(f).pint.quantify()` will already give you a Dask-backed, quantified array.)
-From there you can `.compute()` the dask-backed objects as normal, and the units will be retained.
+From there you can `.compute()` the Dask-backed objects as normal, and the units will be retained.

 (Under the hood we now have an `xarray.DataArray` wrapping a `pint.Quantity`, which wraps a `dask.array.Array`, which wraps a `numpy.ndarray`.
-This "multi-nested duck array" approach can be generalised to include other array libraries (e.g. `scipy.sparse`), but requires [co-ordination](https://github.com/pydata/duck-array-discussion) between the maintainers of the libraries involved.)
+This "multi-nested duck array" approach can be generalised to include other array libraries (e.g. `scipy.sparse`), but requires [coordination](https://github.com/pydata/duck-array-discussion) between the maintainers of the libraries involved.)

 ## Unit-aware indexes

-We would love to be able to promote xarray indexes to pint Quantities, as that would allow you to select data subsets in a unit-aware manner like
+We would love to be able to promote Xarray indexes to Pint Quantities, as that would allow you to select data subsets in a unit-aware manner like:

 ```python
 da = xr.DataArray(name='a', data=[0, 1, 2], dims='x', coords={'x': [1000, 2000, 3000]})